 Use of Cell Phones to Perform NFPD Duties and Activities.

-If you use a cell phone to perform a NFPD duty/activity, you must:
+If you use a cell phone to perform an NFPD duty/activity, you must:

 Not use the cell phone to send/receive calls while driving an apparatus during emergency response.
-You may use a hands-free device while driving a NFPD vehicle, or while driving a personal vehicle in the performance of a non-emergent duty/activity.
+You may use a hands-free device while driving an NFPD vehicle, or while driving a personal vehicle in the performance of a non-emergent duty/activity.
 Regardless of the type of vehicle or apparatus you are driving, you may not engage in text messaging or other similar forms of manual data entry or transmission.

 Be considerate of other people while using the cell phone, including but not limited to: